Do programmers need to learn touch typing?

 Here are some of my observations that might help you decide whether you want to learn touch typing or not.
 I used only the free resources available on the internet.
 Perhaps with paid services the perspective might differ.

-• Jumbling across start and end of the statements is a frequently used technique when you are writing code but you have to move your hand completely off the home row to press Home and End button
+- Jumbling across start and end of the statements is a frequently used technique when you are writing code but you have to move your hand completely off the home row to press

 Free online tools

-• https://www.typingclub.com/ One of the best free sites to learn basics.
-What I like is that it highlights every character and on mistake it doesn't stop.
-Also there is only one box to look at.
-In 10fastFingers you look at the top, while your entered text goes at the bottom.
+https://www.typingclub.com/ One of the best free sites to learn basics.
+What I like is that it highlights every character and on mistake it doesn’t stop.
+Instead it allows you to use backspace to correct the words which I feel is more realistic than other sims stopping the cursor totally.
 The free version has many basic exercises including a lot of practice text.

 There are other services including paid ones.
 If I had the budget at that time, I would have bought a backlit keyboard instead of learning touch typing.
 Nevertheless now I think it was a good decision.